-At BEST we are lifelong students of movement and strength and conditioning.
-From the beginning, one of the driving passions behind opening BEST is the long term development of athletes and the general population.
+At BEST we are lifelong students of movement, nutrition, and strength and conditioning.
+Our first BESTies date back to 2012 and from the beginning, one of our driving passions is the maintenance and development of the athleticism that all people possess regardless of age.

-BEST incorporates an in-depth study of human movement and function with purposeful, methodical and individualized program design so that not only the physical aspects of a body are developed, but also the mental.
-Experience has told us lifestyle changes are difficult to create and maintain.
-The X’s and O’s of making you stronger, move better, and feel better are what we do best, but to create real inward and outward change a person needs time to figure out their “why.”
+BEST incorporates an in-depth study of human movement and function with purposeful, methodical and individualized program design so not only the physical aspects of a body are developed but also mental.
+Experience tells us lifestyle changes are difficult to create and maintain.
+We may be able to make you stronger, move better and feel better but to create outward and inward change, a person needs time to figure out their why.

 Effort is the underlying factor for all things we aspire to do.
 Most often, passion and success is preceded by consistent choices to put forth both physical and mental effort even when things seem bleak or boring.
 We refer to this as the grind.
 During the grind your mind will say this is boring or this is not working, but continuous effort creates results.